-For centuries, boarding schools like Groton (MA), Exeter (NH), Choate (CT), Milton (MA), Deerfield (MA), and the Lawrenceville School (NJ) have been bastions of privilege that serve as direct pipelines into the nation’s most prestigious universities, especially the eight members of the Ivy League.
-In the last five years, Choate has sent 53 students to Yale, 41 to Columbia, 39 to the University of Chicago, 27 to Harvard, and even 18 to tiny Bates College.
-You get the idea—those who thrive at any of the aforementioned schools have a great chance to get into the prestigious post-secondary institution of their (or their parents’) dreams.
+For centuries, boarding schools like Groton (MA), Exeter (NH), Choate (CT), Deerfield (MA), and the Lawrenceville School (NJ) have been bastions of privilege.
+They have served as direct pipelines into the nation’s most prestigious universities, especially the eight members of the Ivy League.
+In the last five years, Choate has sent 53 students to Yale, 44 to Columbia, 43 to the University of Chicago, 23 to Harvard, and even 15 to tiny Bates College.
+You get the idea.
+Anyone who thrives at these schools has a great chance to get into the prestigious post-secondary institution of their/their parents’ dreams.

 Of course, there are some costs, both of the monetary and human variety.
-An annual check for $59,000 for tuition and board at Phillips Exeter Academy can sting as can the process of having your kid leave the nest at such a young age (a two-way street of emotional pain).
+An annual check for $61,000 for tuition and board at Phillips Exeter Academy can sting.
+So can the process of having your kid leave the nest at such a young age (a two-way street of emotional pain).
 You’ll find plenty of legitimate research extolling the virtues of the boarding school—for example, boarders become more self-sufficient and ready for adult life.
 And if boarding school is indeed the right choice for your family, then it can work out beautifully.
-We simply want to communicate that it is by no means a prerequisite for helping to guide your teenager into an ultra-selective college.
+We simply want to communicate that it is not a prerequisite for your child to be competitive at elite colleges.

 Should I send my child to an elite private school?

 Harvard-Westlake in Los Angeles, Sidwell Friends, Georgetown Day, or the National Cathedral School in DC, the Trinity School or the Brearley School, in New York City, and Germantown Friends in Philly are all among the very best private day schools in the country.
-Harvard-Westlake’s class of 2020 was made-up of fewer than 300 students but the list of college’s where graduates matriculated is every bit as astounding as Groton’s.
-Six Harvard-Westlake 2020 graduates headed to the University of Pennsylvania alone.
+Harvard-Westlake’s Class of 2021 was made-up of fewer than 300 students but the list of colleges where graduates matriculated is every bit as astounding as Groton’s.
+Seven Harvard-Westlake 2021 graduates headed to the University of Pennsylvania alone.
 Five headed to Stanford, four to Columbia, seven to Cornell, and six to Yale.
-Multiple students headed to every other uber-elite school you can name—Stanford, Amherst, Princeton, Northwestern, the Brown, and so on and so on.
+Multiple students headed to every other uber-elite school you can name—Carnegie Mellon, Princeton, Northwestern, Brown…